SimonGenin/hadron-docs/src/tests.md

 ---

-On next simple example we test dumb handler that echos request parameters.
-To test it in isolation all we need to do is to pass fake request structure and compare the result.
+In the next simple example we test a dumb handler that echos request parameters.
+To test it in isolation all we need to do is to pass a fake request structure and compare the result.

 Code under test: